Art with Ms. Djordjevic

 Assignment:

-You must photograph 50 digital frames focusing on symmetrical and asymmetrical elements.
+You must photograph 24 frames focusing on symmetrical and asymmetrical elements.
 You can photograph architecture, people, still life, or anything you see that is either balanced or not.
 Think about shapes and arranging objects in a pleasing manner if you cannot locate naturally occurring symmetry.

 Steps: